Leadership, like marriage, is one of those things Culture is messing up.

 Second, humans exercise leadership delegated by God.

-The big question that any true leader should ask is: “How does God want me to lead?”
+The big question that any true leader should ask is: “How does God (revealed as Jesus Christ) want me to lead?”

 Third, we are accountable for our leadership.

-God will hold every leader responsible for how they use their leadership.
+God will hold every leader responsible for how they use His delegated authority in their leadership.

 Many, if not most, leaders dismiss this primary essential of true leadership.
 The result is leadership that does not recognize God as the source and giver of their authority.
 These leaders then treat their leadership as a natural endowment or right.